gluster/glusterdocs/Administrator Guide/Distributed Geo Replication.md

-# Distributed Geo-Replication in glusterfs-3.5
+# Distributed Geo-Replication

-This is a admin how-to guide for new dustributed-geo-replication being released as part of glusterfs-3.5
+This is a admin how-to guide for distributed-geo-replication

 ##### Note:
-This article is targeted towards users/admins who want to try new geo-replication, without going much deeper into internals and technology used.
+This article is targeted towards users/admins who want to try geo-replication, without going much deeper into internals and technology used.

-### How is it different from earlier geo-replication?

-- Up until now, in geo-replication, only one of the nodes in master volume would participate in geo-replication.
-This meant that all the data syncing is taken care by only one node while other nodes in the cluster would sit idle (not participate in data syncing).
-With distributed-geo-replication, each node of the master volume takes the repsonsibility of syncing the data present in that node.
-In case of replicate configuration, one of them would 'Active'ly sync the data while other node of the replica pair would be 'Passive'.
-The 'Passive' node only becomes 'Active' when the 'Active' pair goes down.
-This way new geo-rep leverages all the nodes in the volume and remove the bottleneck of syncing from one single node.
-- New change detection mechanism is the other thing which has been improved with new geo-rep. So far geo-rep used to crawl through glusterfs file system to figure out the files that need to synced.
-And because crawling filesystem can be an expensive operation, this used to be a major bottleneck for performance.
-With distributed geo-rep, all the files that need to be synced are identified through changelog xlator.
-Changelog xlator journals all the fops that modifes the file and these journals are then consumed by geo-rep to effectively identify the files that need to be synced.
-- A new syncing method tar+ssh, has been introduced to improve the performance of few specific data sets.
-You can switch between rsync and tar+ssh syncing method via CLI to suite your data set needs.
-This tar+ssh is better suited for data sets which have large number of small files.

 ### Using Distributed geo-replication:

 #### Prerequisites:
 - There should be a password-less ssh setup between at least one node in master volume to one node in slave volume.
 The geo-rep create command should be executed from this node which has password-less ssh setup to slave.

-- Unlike previous version, slave **must** be a gluster volume.
-Slave can not be a directory.
-And both the master and slave volumes should have been created and started before creating geo-rep session.
+- The slave **must** be a gluster volume.
+Both the master and slave volumes must have been created and started before creating geo-rep session.

 #### Creating secret pem pub file
 - Execute the below command from the node where you setup the password-less ssh to slave.
 This will create the secret pem pub file which would have information of RSA key of all the nodes in the master volume.
 And when geo-rep create command is executed, glusterd uses this file to establish a geo-rep specific ssh connections